 Bloomberg Technology Bloomberg Technology

 Welcome to Tech In Depth, our daily newsletter about the business of tech from Bloomberg’s journalists around the world.
-Today, Matt Day reports on the challenges facing Microsoft as it tries to make headway in the market for consumer artificial intelligence tools.
+Today, Kurt Wagner reports on Elon Musk’s first public discussion in months on the business of his social media site, X.